bmelinden/vbSPT/README.txt

  and by Jan-Willem van de Meent (in external/), see copyright in individual files.
  =========================================================================
-current master branch:
+v 1.1.2 (2014-11-19): minor bugfix, mainly to satisfy new mex compiler

-VB3 fixed bugs for future release:
+ - removed C++ style comments in HMMcore*.c files to please the mex compiler.
- - corrected aggregation indices in VB3_removeState.m
+ - corrected handling of aggregation indices in VB3_removeState.m
  - corrected typo in Eq S69 of vbSPT manual (n_j -> \tilde n_j in the
    first KL term for \gamma).
 Note that the code was correct all the time, so computational results are not affected.